Glossary definitionBrowse the neighboring terms

 Post-training is why model selection is more nuanced than comparing parameter counts or benchmark scores.
 The same base model can produce wildly different experiences depending on how it was post-trained.
 When you notice that one model refuses too often while another is too agreeable, or that one follows formatting instructions well while another ignores them, you are seeing different post-training choices at work.

-Common confusion: Post-training is an umbrella term covering fine-tuning, RLHF, safety training, and more.
+Common confusion: Post-training is an umbrella term covering fine-tuning, reinforcement learning from human feedback (RLHF), safety training, and more.
 Fine-tuning is one technique within post-training.
 The two terms are not synonyms.